Adaptable Symbolic Music Infilling with MIDI-RWKV: Experimental setup

-We also train baselines using LoRA \cite{hu2022lora} for the same amount of time using a lower learning rate of 5e-4 and no dropout.
-We choose time as the unit of measure due to its importance in practical applications~\cite{vigliensoni2022small,bryankinns2025leveraging}.
+We also finetune comparisons using LoRA \citep{hu2022lora} for the same amount of time using a lower learning rate of 5e-4 and no dropout.
+Time is chosen as the unit of measure due to its importance in practical applications~\citep{vigliensoni2022small,bryankinns2025leveraging}.
 We train on the same train/test split as the first state tuned model.
 We train two adapters: one with $r=\alpha=32$, training 2.7 million parameters in about 6 minutes, and one with $r=\alpha=4$, training 331 thousand parameters in about 4.5 minutes.
 The latter is used for parameter parity with state tuning, and the former is more demonstrative of LoRA's theoretical performance.
-Because RWKV models' LoRA dynamics are known to be stable \cite{rwkv-peft}, we train only one of each.
+Because RWKV models' LoRA dynamics are known to be stable \citep{rwkv-peft}, we train only one of each. {Experiments on other finetuning datasets, performed with the same procedure, are available in Appendix~\ref{apx:expf}.}

-\paragraph{Inference.} We use the \verb|rwkv.cpp| library \cite{rwkv_cpp} for inference.
-We perform sampling on all generations with temperature=1.0, repetition penalty=1.2, top-k=20, and top-p=0.95, as suggested by \citet{rizzotti2025midi}; we find that these are also optimal for MIDI-RWKV in Appendix~\ref{apx:sampling}.
-To evaluate long-context performance, we use $C=4N$ in the notation of Section~\ref{sec:procedures}, i.e. we take context on either side of the infilling region of length 4 times that of the infilling region in bars.
-We evaluate on $N=2,C=8$, $N=4,C=16$, and $N=8,C=32$ objectives, labeled in tables as "$N$-bar ModelName".
+While we aim to demonstrate that state tuning is superior to LoRA for MIDI-RWKV specifically, we also compare against LoRA-finetuned MIDI-GPT in Appendix~\ref{apx:mgptlora} and demonstrate that state-tuned MIDI-RWKV also surpasses MIDI-GPT with LoRA.